serengil/tensorflow-101/README.md

 # TensorFlow 101: Introduction to Deep Learning

 Deep learning has no theoretical limitations of what it can learn.
 It obviously knocks its benchmarks.
-This repository includes project implementations that I couldn't imagine before.
-You can find the source code and documentation as a step by step tutorial.
+This repository includes deep learning based project implementations.
+You can find both the source code and documentation as a step by step tutorial.
+Everything is built from scratch whereas pre-trained weights are shared as well.

 1- **Facial Expression Recognition** [`Code`](python/facial-expression-recognition.py), [`Tutorial`](https://sefiks.com/2018/01/01/facial-expression-recognition-with-keras/)